Unstructured-IO/unstructured/docs/source/core/staging.rst

     results = [nlp(chunk) for chunk in chunks]

-For more information about the ``stage_for_transformers`` brick, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/huggingface.py>`__.
+For more information about the ``stage_for_transformers`` function, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/huggingface.py>`__.

 ``stage_for_weaviate``